techidaily/site-win-able/source/_posts/comprehve-solutions-to-eliminate-stuttering-and-increase-frame-rates-in-pc-gaming-environments.md

 ![](https://images.drivereasy.com/wp-content/uploads/2020/10/appcache-folder.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/vPGg53vbOsk?si=CkSEN5HFPS7vDuAa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  4) Now you can**delete the appcache folder** in your Steam directory.
 Then try starting Steam again.
 If it works well, you can then go and delete the original backup appcache folder as a healthy new one will be created in its place.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qObsqoJB9LI?si=ppqxfXzP0UL4J6Tp" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Fix 4: Participate in the Steam Client beta